nicotsou/nicotsou.com/content/blog/tltr-typescript-functions/index.md

 cover: './cover.jpg'
 ---

-Javascript has some powerful features for **functional programming**.
+JavaScript has some powerful features for **functional programming**.
 At least a light version of it.

 In this article, we will discover what options JS provides for declaring and consuming functions and we find out how to guard them with TypeScript types.